Apple, J&J to study if Apple Watch app leads to lower stroke risk

 By Stephen Nellis

-Feb 25 (Reuters) - Johnson & Johnson JNJ.N said on Tuesday it would partner with Apple Inc AAPL.O on a study to use an iPhone app and the Apple Watch to study how earlier detection of afibrilation impacts stroke in people aged 65 or older.
+Feb 25 (Reuters) - Johnson & Johnson JNJ.N said on Tuesday it would partner with Apple Inc AAPL.O on a study to use an iPhone app and the Apple Watch to study how earlier detection of atrial fibrillation impacts stroke in people aged 65 or older.

+J&J targeted the study at population with a higher risk.
+Paul Burton, vice president of medical affairs at the J&J subsidiary running the study, said 70% of patients experiencing the condition are over 65.

+"What we're trying to do here is definitively answer that question: If you take wearable technology and couple it with an app, can you reduce the risk of a stroke or death?"
+Burton said.

 The J&J study will be open to the more than 40 million people enrolled in traditional Medicare plans, which cover people aged 65 and older as well as the disabled.
-Study participants will be randomly assigned to either use only an iPhone app or use the app in conjunction with a watch capable of taking an electrocardiogram, or ECG.
+Study participants will be randomly assigned to either use only an iPhone app or use the app in conjunction with a watch capable of taking an EKG.

-If patients who enroll are assigned to the arm of the study using the Apple Watch, they will be prompted to acquire one of the devices, which study officials said the participants can either purchase on their own for personal use or borrow free of charge for the study.
-The study will also pay incentives to patients to participate, but the companies did not disclose which side would bear the costs.
+If patients who enroll are assigned to the arm of the study using the Apple Watch, they will be prompted to acquire one of the devices, which study officials said the participants can either purchase on their own for personal use for $49 or borrow free of charge for the study.

+The latest Apple Watch model starts at list price of $399.
+Burton said J&J and Apple were sharing the cost of subsidizing the watches.

-The study will require participants to share their Medicare claims data, which officials said was aimed at tracking the ultimate outcomes of using the app.
+The study will pay participants, who must agree to share their Medicare claims data.
+Apple and J&J officials said that was key to proving whether the use of the app and watch lead to reduced stroke risk.

+"With tens of millions of watches on people's wrists and us delivering this early detection, we have a huge responsibility to make sure that early detection is effective and really helping people with their health in the long haul," Apple's Williams told Reuters.

-(Reporting by Ankur Banerjee in Bengaluru, Stephen Nellis in San Francisco and Caroline Humer in New York; Editing by Arun Koyyur and Franklin Paul)
+(Reporting by Ankur Banerjee in Bengaluru, Stephen Nellis in San Francisco and Caroline Humer in New York; Editing by Franklin Paul, Marguerita Choy and David Gregorio)

 ((ankur.banerjee@thomsonreuters.com;; within U.S. +1 646 223 8780, outside U.S. +91 80 6749 6132; Twitter: @AnkurBanerjee17;))